The trouble with photographing architectural masterpieces is that they’ve already been photographed about a billion times.

 As soon as we were let in to view the Taj, touts started calling out “this way, this way…”, all of them intent on leading us to the east side where the Taj was set aglow by the rising sun, “Taj all pink, sir, Taj all pink…”

 I thought, oh great, 300 tourists with the same 300 photos of a rosy pink Taj, and the touts all hanging about muttering “tip, tip…”.

 Instead we headed off to the west side where the Taj was submerged in shadows.
-However, there was another large building of intricately carved red sandstone off to the side.
-A man came running up to us when we ventured in, indicating that we had to remove our shoes as this was a mosque.
+Off to the side there was another large building of intricately carved red sandstone.
+A man came running up to us wildly flapping his hands when we ventured in.
+This was a mosque we were entering, it was necessary to remove our shoes.